lizaodawn/IMMARKUS-wiki-clone/Troubleshooting-IIIF-Manifest-Imports.md

 ### 2. Error: "The provided input is not a valid URL"

 This error appears when the URL is incorrectly formatted.
-Note that IMMARKUS requires secure HTTPS URls–standard browser security prevents importing content from non-secure HTTP sites.
+Note that IMMARKUS requires secure HTTPS URLs–standard browser security will otherwise prevent importing content from non-secure HTTP sites.

 __What you can do:__

 - __Check URL format:__ Ensure the URL starts with `https://`.
 For example:
   - Correct: `https://example.com/manifest.json`
-  - Incorrect: `example.com/manifest.json` or `http://example.com/manifest.json`)
+  - Incorrect: `example.com/manifest.json` or `http://example.com/manifest.json`
 - __Try opening the URL in browser:__ Paste the URL into your browser address bar.
 If it doesn’t load correctly, the link itself might be broken.

 ### 3. Manifest Imports Correctly But Images Are Not Loading

 Sometimes IMMARKUS imports the manifest successfully, but images appear broken in the overview, and the annotation view fails to load.
-Note that some image servers respond slowly, and images from certain collections may take longer to display.
+(Note that some image servers respond slowly, and images from certain collections may take longer to display!)

 __What you can do:__